Subgroups of $E$-unitary and $R_1$-injective special inverse monoids: Sch utzenberger Graphs and Blocks

 The equivalence of the two presentations is because the second relator in the left-hand presentation is an idempotent in the free inverse monoid, so by standard results from the theory of inverse monoid presentations (see for example \cite[Lemma 3.3]{Gray2020}) it can be combined into the other relator.

 Consider $\sgo$ and $S \Gamma(ac)$ as constructed by Stephen's procedure (see Figure~5).
 Note that the former has a simple path starting at $1$ labelled $ab'a'$.
 On the other hand, consider the vertex (call it $v$) at the start of the $a$-edge in the Munn tree in $S\Gamma(ac)$.
 The path labelled $ab'a'$ here folds up so that it ends in the same place as its prefix labelled $a$; in other words in this monoid $acc'a' \ ab'a' = acc'a' \ a$ even though $ab'a' \neq a$.
 This is significant because there is no path coming into $v$ labelled by an element of $\GreenR_1$, which means that vertex $v$ is not in a block rooted at some other vertex, and it cannot be in a block rooted at itself because the presence of the above relation means there is not an embedded copy of $\sgo$ rooted at $v$.
-Hence, $S \Gamma(ac)$ does not have a block decomposition in the above sense. \end{example}
+Hence, $S \Gamma(ac)$ does not have a block decomposition in the above sense (and so, by the contrapositive of Lemma~\ref{truelemma}, the given monoid cannot be \roi). \end{example}